peterso/robotlearningblock/README.md

 Repo for the smart busy block for developing and evaluating robot manipulation skills in the real-world with electronic task boards.
 This project is also known as the Digital Robotic Judge or DR.J Manipulation Skill Development Pipeline.

 The goal of the project is to provide an objective tool for measuring manipulation performance for both humans and robots.
-A microcontroller on the task box monitors the state of the mounted manipulation elements and reports state change events to a [cloud-hosted dashboard](https://cloud.kaaiot.com/wd-public/c1v9jqmgul2l1s47m6bg/dashboards/931cb10a-3044-49c8-8530-5ce0951e291b?public_id=4e4990d1-dcab-4f1a-b1a6-8648e87bc5ad) to aggregate performance data.
+A microcontroller on the task box monitors the state of the mounted manipulation elements and reports state change events to a cloud-hosted dashboard to aggregate performance data.
 Device telemetry, including accelerometer data, is regularly logged to provide insight into the device's usage.
 Manipulation tasks are designed with objects that can be electronically verified to be in their designated start and goal positions.
 Trial protocols define sequences of actions on the task board and allow designers to create test scenarios.
 The execution time of subtasks within a protocol are recorded and automatically published on a web dashboard for consistent and convenient comparison with previous trial attempts.
 A modular framework for adding new task board objects was selected to encourage community members to design and build their own trial protocols.

 An example demonstration of the internet-connected task board can be viewed on [YouTube](https://www.youtube.com/watch?v=1jdvIbDURSA).
 Here is the very first test run with a Franka Emika Panda robot in the lab [YouTube](https://youtu.be/LJFTypNZrFs).

-### Web Dashboard Links:
+### Web Links to Web Dashboards for Deployed Task Boards:
 - [TBv2023: Teams Single Board View](https://cloud.kaaiot.com/wd-public/c1v9jqmgul2l1s47m6bg/dashboards/0d2f0e4c-6a80-4cf4-a48d-5b25fcb35ac0/50cdf30f-955e-4ccf-b13a-8e1d0281f68a?public_id=4e4990d1-dcab-4f1a-b1a6-8648e87bc5ad)
 - [TBv2023: Subtask Completion Times](https://cloud.kaaiot.com/wd-public/c1v9jqmgul2l1s47m6bg/dashboards/a8b5be5f-cc23-4724-8f06-3f67f8fef104?public_id=4e4990d1-dcab-4f1a-b1a6-8648e87bc5ad)
 - [TBv2022: Teams Single Board View](https://cloud.kaaiot.com/wd-public/c1v9jqmgul2l1s47m6bg/dashboards/dashboard2/931cb10a-3044-49c8-8530-5ce0951e291b?public_id=4e4990d1-dcab-4f1a-b1a6-8648e87bc5ad)

-Screenshot of a web dashboard from the 2021 Robothon Grand Challenge competition.
+A screenshot of a web dashboard from the 2021 Robothon Grand Challenge competition.
 ![KaaIoTDashboard.png](/assets/images/KaaIoTwithDashboard.png)

+#### A little history on the smart task board development...
 The internet-connected task board was first featured during the internationl robot manipulation competition, [Robothon Grand Challenge](https://www.robothon-grand-challenge.com) at automatica in 2021.
 The design of the task board has been expanded and reimplemented for the competition again in 2022 and has also been picked up by the pan-European robotics excellence collaboration project, [euROBIN](https://www.eurobin-project.eu/).

 Here is an example setup of a exemplary robot testing setup with the task board.